BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Numerical Experiments

-Second, we compare BROADCAST with the existing Byzantine-robust methods with compression in Figure \ref{comparison}.
+Second, Fig. \ref{comparison} compares BROADCAST and the existing Byzantine-robust methods with compression on COVTYPE.
 SignSGD \cite{bernstein2018signsgd} transmits the signs of stochastic gradients.
-The gradient norm thresholding SGD \cite{ghosh2019communication} compresses the stochastic gradients and removes a fraction of them with the largest norms before mean aggregation.
+The gradient norm thresholding SGD \cite{ghosh2021communication} compresses the stochastic gradients and removes a fraction of them with the largest norms before mean aggregation.
 We let the fraction be $0.3$, which is slightly larger than the exact fraction of Byzantine workers.
 With the accumulation of compression noise, SignSGD almost fails to defend all attacks and even cannot converge without attacks.
 For Gaussian attacks, the gradient norm thresholding SGD behaves well because all the malicious messages are removed.
 But it is unable to remove all the malicious messages under sign-flipping and zero-gradient attacks.
 In contrast, the proposed BROADCAST performs well in defending various Byzantine attacks.

+Third, Fig. \ref{aggregation} compares different robust aggregation rules, all equipped with gradient difference compression and SAGA as in BROADCAST.
+When there are no attacks, geometric median outperforms Krum and coordinate-wise median.
+For COVTYPE, under Gaussian attacks, geometric median is the best, while under sign-flipping and zero-gradient attacks, geometric median and Krum perform similarly.
+For Mushrooms, coordinate-wise median is slightly better under sign-flipping and zero-gradient attacks.

+Last, we investigate the effect of hyperparameter $\beta$ in gradient difference compression for the proposed BROADCAST.
+As shown in Fig. \ref{betapicture}, $\beta$ is chosen as 0.1, 0.01 and 0.001, respectively.
+According to Theorem \ref{theorem cd}, when $\beta$ is smaller, the step size $\gamma$ should be smaller.
+Thus we choose $\gamma$ as 0.01 when $\beta$ is 0.1 and 0.01, and as 0.005 when $\beta$ is 0.001.
+Observe that for different $\beta$, BROADCAST converges to almost the same point and the value of $\beta$ does not influence the performance of BROADCAST in the presence of Byzantine attacks.